plattfot/baksnapper/README.md

 The supported options are:
 * CONFIG: The snapper config to backup.
 Same as --config.
 * PATH: Destination to backup to.
+For remote backup use hostname:/backup/to.
+Where 'hostname' is the name of the server and '/backup/to' is the path to the location it should write the backups to on the remote host.
 * PRUNE: Prune the backups by deleting snapshots that isn't in the source directory.
        Same as -p, --prune
 * ALL: Send all snapshots in the soruce directory.
 Same as -a, --all